RohanSidhu/CAT125_Website/pages/contact.md

     image_fullwidth: contact.jpeg
 ---

 My email is rpsidhu@ucsd.edu.
-Feel free to contact me and with anything questions.
+Feel free to contact me and with anything questions or comments that you have.
 I also have completed some of the projects from the links page; therefore, I can help you if needed!